 Alternatively, there are some things in the kitchen that can substitute for a potato ricer.

 The air incorporated when pressing the potato makes your work easy and fast.
 However, it takes longer when the potatoes are not peeled; you have to remove the peels from the ricer’s chopper every time you mash a batch.
 Failure to do that blocks the holes and makes mashing impossible.

 A potato masher is a hand masher that gives you creamy and smooth potatoes.
-Unlike most hand mashers that leave lumps in your mashed potatoes, this one is excellent.

 It’s built with a sideways or an upright connected to it’s a mashing head or plat-like with slots or holes.